-The Diabetes Team at PMH are collaborating with researchers from the Telethon Kids Institute and the School of Psychology at the University of Western Australia on some exciting research investigating resilience to stress and anxiety in Type 1 Diabetes.
+The Diabetes Team at Perth Children's Hospital are collaborating with researchers from the Telethon Kids Institute and the School of Psychology at the University of Western Australia on some exciting research investigating resilience to stress and anxiety in Type 1 Diabetes.

-The RAD 2 Study will be looking at real-time changes in stress, anxiety and blood glucose levels in adolescents with Type 1 Diabetes.
-This will be done by collecting information about blood glucose levels through a fitted continuous glucose monitor (CGM) and asking about how your child is feeling throughout the day through a smartphone app.
-The aim is to help us better understand moment-to-moment changes in stress and blood glucose level and develop ways of treating stress and anxiety in adolescent with Type 1 Diabetes.
+The RAD2 Study is looking at real-time changes in stress, anxiety and blood glucose levels in adolescents with Type 1 Diabetes.
+This was done by collecting information about blood glucose levels through a fitted continuous glucose monitor (CGM) and asking about how a child is feeling throughout the day through a smartphone app.
+The aim is to help us better understand moment-to-moment changes in stress and blood glucose levels and develop ways of treating stress and anxiety in adolescents with Type 1 Diabetes.

 Recruitment for the RAD2 Study has now ended.

 For more information contact RAD2 study co-ordinator Anna Hunt, email@example.com.